Answer · NinjaTrader 8

 Short answer

-Detect the entry-pace shift in real time, then apply structural friction — a typed acknowledgment, a mandatory countdown, an entry block, or a broker disconnect — before the next impulsive order is placed.
+Detect the entry-pace shift in real time, then apply structural friction — a typed acknowledgment (with an optional countdown), an entry block, or a broker disconnect — before the next impulsive order is placed.
 Meridian for NinjaTrader 8 monitors entry frequency against the trader's own session-history rhythm through its Overtrading Pace signal, contributes that into a composite Psychological Stability Index, and lets Meridian Guard convert any threshold into automated enforcement.

 What overtrading actually is